SunStarSys/www/content/essays/devops.md

 committing to version control, logging into target server, updating its checkout, and potentially restarting the service &mdash;
 all of this toil performed by hand.
 In reality, most of the time sysadmins hacked directly on the target server and committed from that server's checkout, risking a lot of merge conflicts along the way as the tree was re-updated (either then, or at some point down the road by future actions executed by some other staff member).
-A rather less-than-transparent workflow for collaborative ops teams.
+A rather less-than-transparent workflow, with dubious password management security, for a collaborative ops team.

 Nowadays, they keep everything in a `git`-backed puppet source tree, and provision/deploy/configure directly to the cloud using generic upstream Ubuntu packages, which is a somewhat modern approach to their IT-ops work, since scheduled `git` pulls